-Last Updated on May 18, 2024
+Last Updated on January 24, 2025

-Understanding Closed and Open Fractures
+What are Open Fractures- Understanding Closed and Open Fractures

-A simple or closed fracture by definition is the one where the fracture hematoma does not communicate with the surroundings.
+Open fractures are fractures where fracture hematoma is in communication with the external environment.
+A simple or closed fracture by is the one where the fracture hematoma does not communicate with the surroundings.

-It means that the blood that is collected after the fracture is collected in the closed space formed by tissues around the bone and does not communicate with an external environment.
+It means that the blood that is collected after the fracture is in the closed space formed by tissues around the bone and does not communicate with an external environment.
 But if the same fracture is accompanied by an external wound that is continuous with the fracture hematoma (which means the fracture hematoma is no longer closed, it can communicate to the exterior now because the tissues surrounding have also been injured and allow a passage to be formed where blood can trickle to the outside.

 The mere presence of a wound does not make a fracture an open fracture.
 There should be some continuity between this wound and the fracture inside.